-The workshops used the futuring framework, Three Horizons Framework, created by Bill Sharp (International Futures Forum).
+The workshops used the futuring framework, Three Horizons Framework, developed by Tony Hodgson and other futures practitioners (Future Stewards).

 The first Horizon (H1) represents the current way of doing things.
 H1 systems are the ones we rely on daily-such as banking, education, and government-to keep things functioning in the world we live in today.
 By participating in these systems, we help maintain and sustain them.